Ctrl + O: The Most Underrated Command in Vim

 'a " return to mark a

-It works great!
-But the problem is remembering to do it.
-What always happens is I’d already be at the top of the file when I remember it.
+It works great but I’d already be at the top of the file when I remember it.
 No marks to go back to

 Here’s how I work now: